ucl-arc-tre/portal/README.md

 ### staging and production

 These deployments are managed by the TRE team.
-Staging will update after merging into `main`
+[Staging](https://portal.ucl-arc.dev/) will update after merging into `main`.

 ## 🏗️ Development

-If you are part of a service team, check our [Services doc](docs/services.md).
-Otherwise, get in touch with [the portal team](mailto:arc.portal@ucl.ac.uk)
+If you are part of a service team, check our [services documentation](docs/services.md).
+Otherwise, get in touch with [the portal team](mailto:arc.portal@ucl.ac.uk).